fireproofsocks/zappa/docs/helpers.md

 ### each

 The `each` helper allows your template to iterate over a list.
 By default, the current item is available using the `{{this}}` tag.
+Handlebars (and thus Zappa) obfuscates what exactly is in the variable that is passed to the `each` helper: it works for both regular lists and for maps.

 ```
 {{#each discography}}
     {{this}} was a hit!
 {{/each}}
 ```

+Index...

 ### if